Elmer L. Andersen Library West Bank

 This allows staff time to pull items ahead of time for your use.
 Staff are not able to pull items on demand.

-To make an appointment please contact unit staff who manage the collection you are interested in using.
+To make an appointment, contact unit staff who manage the collection you are interested in using.
 Staff will confirm your appointment day/time and send you a link to fill out an online access form.
 Do not arrive at the library if you have not received your email confirmation.

-- Do not travel to the library if you have not had a confirmation email from us confirming your appointment time and that your materials are available.
+- Do not travel to the library if you don't have a confirmation email confirming your appointment time and that your materials are available.

-- For everyone’s safety the Wallin Center reading room will be open to researchers in a limited and controlled capacity.
-Eight researchers will be allowed in the reading room at a time.
+- For everyone’s safety, the Wallin Center reading room is open to researchers in a limited and controlled capacity.

-- To help prevent the spread of COVID-19, we require face masks for those who are not fully vaccinated.
+- To help prevent the spread of COVID-19, the University requires face masks for everyone regardless of vaccination status.
 In addition, we request that everyone continues to practice physical distancing of six feet apart as best they can.

-- If you are not feeling well, we ask that you please respect everyone’s safety and email our staff to cancel or reschedule your appointment.
+- If you are not feeling well, respect everyone’s safety and email our staff to cancel or reschedule your appointment.

 Directions and parking